cdiazbas/denoiser/README.md

 In case you want to check the network trained with synthetic observations you can use the same script but changing the input and the name of the network typing `python prediction_sst.py -i example_synthetic.npy -m weights/simulation_noisy -p _synthetic`.

-In case you want to use the network for science proposes and CRIP data, I would like to recomend a python module for working with CRISP data from the Swedish 1-m Solar Telescope ([https://github.com/AlexPietrow/CRISpy](https://github.com/AlexPietrow/CRISpy)).
-You can load the data, predict the output with the network, and then create another ".fcube" with the result.
-Important note: if the cleaning process is not well done verify first the units/range of your data and pass throught the residuals throught the network in case you have removed important information.
-We provide a example the script  `python profilePredicction.py`.
+If you want to use the network for scientific purposes with CRISP data, I would like to recommend a Python module to work with CRISP data from the Swedish 1 m solar telescope ([https://github.com/AlexPietrow/CRISpy](https://github.com/AlexPietrow/CRISpy)).
+You can load the data, predict the output with the network and then create another ".fcube" with the result.
+Important note: if the cleaning process is not well done, first check the units/range of your data and/or increase the number of cycles that the network is executed in case you have removed important information and the residuals are not flat.
+We provide an example with the script `profilePredicction.py`.

 As this software was developed with some specific libraries you have to install: "keras" and "tensorflow".
 If `conda` is installed in your machine you can type:  `conda install tensorflow`, `conda install keras`.
 We only support keras v2.

-In case one wants to also predict the uncertainties, you have to install the library .
+In case one wants to also predict the uncertainties, you have to install the library.
 In [their webpage](https://astronn.readthedocs.io) you will find how to install it.
 Also many examples are provided in the [github repository](https://github.com/henrysky/astroNN/tree/master/demo_tutorial/NN_uncertainty_analysis) to implement your own bayesian network.